-New cars are typically very expensive, some people are now looking to older or second hand cars as opposed to brand new ones.
-In order to sell new cars many car manufacturers are now making cheaper cars.
+New cars are typically very expensive, some people are now looking to older or Mercedes A-Class Used Cars as opposed to brand new ones.
+In order to sell new cars, many car manufacturers are now making cheaper cars.

-New cars can be very expensive and tend to depreciate at a much quicker rate than second hand cars, even with dealer incentives and offers.
+New cars can be very expensive and tend to depreciate at a much quicker rate than second hand cars or Mercedes A-Class Personal Lease, even with dealer incentives and offers.
 Most manufacturers are expanding their model ranges to appeal to as wider target customer audience as possible so not to miss out on sales and market share.

 A new breed of smaller, economical cars has been born and have grown in popularity, mainly appealing to the cost conscious savers of today’s tough economic climate.
 Many car manufacturers are designing and building these nippy, mass market models from alternative materials, in different parts of the world, in order to keep production costs to a minimum, maximising their margins.